tomjoht/tomjoht.github.io/_posts/2022/4/2022-04-17-first-thoughts-without-smartphone.md

 What I want to achieve long-term, however, is *optimal Tom*.
 I'm convinced that I think and work better without my smartphone.
 I'd like to take this to the next level, getting into more states of productive focus and flow.
 I still find myself, even without any external interrupter, looking for a distraction.
 For example, as I was working on some documentation today, I decided to stop because it was mentally taxing.
 I responded to about half a dozen blog comments, then returned 20 minutes later to the documentation task.
 Eventually, I want to get to a state where I don't have any internal compulsion for distraction.

+## Next post

-Continue on to the next post in this series, [More developments on my journey away from smartphones — a sudden interest in classical music?](/blog/sudden-interest-in-classical-music/)
+Continue on to the next post in this series: [More developments on my journey away from smartphones — a sudden interest in classical music?](/blog/sudden-interest-in-classical-music/)